Yuragy/P2P-Worm/readme.md

 * <URL_LIB> — URL to `libptt.so` or `ptt.dll`
 * <PID>     — target process ID for injection

-The script downloads the library into TEMP, detects the platform, and injects it into the target process via GDB/dlopen on Linux or CreateRemoteThread on Windows.
+The script downloads the library into TEMP, detects the platform, and injects it into the target process on Linux/Windows.

 ---